ballerina-platform/ballerina-lang/docs/style_guide/statements.md

   }
   ```

-### Match Patterns Clause
+### Match patterns clause

-* Each pattern clause should be block-indented on its own line.
+* Block indent each pattern clause in its own line.
-* There should be a single space before and after `=>`.
+* Keep a single space before and after the `=>` sign.
-* If a pattern clause only contains one statement it should be placed on the same line as the
+* If a pattern clause contains only one statement, place it in the same line as the
-  pattern clause without any curly braces enclosing it.
+  pattern clause without curly braces enclosing it.

+  Example,
   ```ballerina
   function foo(string | int | boolean a) returns string {
       match a {